-(a) Each utility must propose specific targets for energy efficiency, demand response, and renewable energy.

-(i) The energy efficiency target must encompass all other energy efficiency and conservation targets and goals the commission requires the utility to meet.
-The specific energy efficiency target must be described in the utility's biennial conservation plan required in Chapter 480-109 WAC and include forecasted distribution of energy and non-energy costs and benefits.
+- (a) Each utility must propose specific targets for energy efficiency, demand response, and renewable energy. - (i) The energy efficiency target must encompass all other energy efficiency and conservation targets and goals the commission requires the utility to meet.
+The specific energy efficiency target must be described in the utility's biennial conservation plan required in Chapter 480-109 WAC and include forecasted distribution of energy and non-energy costs and benefits, to the extent known.

+Commented [PSE41]: PSE continues to recommend this language be incorporated into the rule.
+Interim targets that are directly informed by the 2% incremental cost calculation should be, by definition, demonstrating reasonable progress towards meeting the standard under RCW 19.405.040(1).

+Commented [PSE42]: This could create a timing problem under the rules, since the CEIP is filed before the BCP, but the rule requires the EE target must be described in the BCP.
-(ii) The utility must provide appropriate program details, program budgets, measurement and verification protocols, target calculations, and forecasted distribution of energy and non-energy costs and benefits for the utility's demand response target.

-(iii) The utility must propose the renewable energy target as the percent of retail sales of electricity supplied by renewable resources and must provide details of any relevant renewable energy project or program, program budgets as applicable, and forecasted distribution of energy and non-energy costs and benefits..

-(b) The utility must provide a description of the technologies, data collection, processes, procedures, and assumptions the utility used to develop the targets in this subsection.
-The utility must make data input files that are used to determine relevant targets available in native format, as required in WAC 480-100-655(9), as an appendix.

-(4) Specific Actions.
+- (ii) The utility must provide appropriate anticipated program details, program budgets, measurement and verification protocols, target calculations, and forecasted distribution of energy and non-energy costs and benefits, to the extent known for the utility's demand response target. - (iii) The utility must propose the renewable energy target as the percent of retail sales of electricity supplied by renewable resources and must provide details of any relevant renewable energy project or program, program budgets as applicable, and forecasted distribution of energy and non-energy costs and benefits, to the extent known. - (b) The utility must provide a description of the technologies, data collection, processes, procedures, and assumptions the utility used to develop the targets in this subsection.
+The utility must make data input files that are used to determine relevant targets available in native format, as required in WAC 480-100-655(9), as an appendix. - (4) Specific Actions.
 The CEIP must identify the specific actions the utility will take over the next implementation period.
 The CEIP must describe how the specific proposed actions:

+Commented [PSE43]: This subsection is overly broad and unnecessary.
+As with the IRP, PSE will share supporting information used in the development of the CEIP through its public participation process.
-(a) Demonstrate progress toward meeting the standardsidentified in WAC 480-100-610(2) and (3);

-(b) Are consistent with the standards identified in WAC 480-100-610(4);

-(c) Are consistent with the proposed interim and specific targets;

-(d) Are consistent with the utility's integrated resourceplan;

-(e) Are consistent with the utility's resource adequacy requirements including a narrative description of how the resources identified in the most recent resource adequacy assessment conducted or adopted by the utility demonstrates that the utility will meet its resource adequacy standard;

-(f) Demonstrate the utility is planning to meet the clean energy transformation standards at the lowest reasonable cost, and this demonstration must include, but not be limited to:

-(i) a description of the utility's approach to identifying the lowest reasonable cost portfolio of specific actions that meet the requirements of (a) through (e) of this subsection, including a description of its methodology for weighing considerations in WAC 480-100-610(4);
+- (a) Demonstrate progress toward meeting the standards identified in WAC 480-100-610(2) and (3); - (b) Are consistent with the standards identified in WAC 480- $100-610\,(4)\,;$ - (c) Are consistent with the proposed interim and specific targets; - (d) Are consistent with the utility's $\underline{\text{clean energy action}}$ plan $\underline{\text{integrated resource plan}};$ - (e) Are consistent with the utility's resource adequacy requirements including a narrative description of how the resources identified in the most recent resource adequacy assessment conducted or adopted by the utility demonstrates that the utility anticipates it will meet its resource adequacy standard; - (f) Demonstrate the utility is planning to meet the clean energy transformation standards at the lowest reasonable cost, and this demonstration must include, but not be limited to: - (i) a description of the utility's approach to identifying the lowest reasonable cost portfolio of specific actions that meet the requirements of (a) through (e) of this subsection, including a description of its methodology for weighing considerations in WAC 480-100-610(4);

-(ii) a description of the utility's methodology for selecting the investments and expenses it plans to make over the next four years that are directly related to the utility's compliance with the clean energy transformation standards, consistent with RCW 19.405.050(3)(a) and a demonstration that its planned investments represent a portfolio approach to investment plan optimization; and
+(ii) a description of the utility's methodology for selecting the investments and expenses it plans to make over the next four years that are directly related to the utility's compliance with the clean energy transformation standards at the lowest reasonable cost, consistent with RCW 19.405.050(3)(a) and a demonstration that its planned investments represent a portfolio approach to investment plan optimization ; and